Feedback from students:

 Ever felt frustrated that you could not do an aromatherapy course without studying the massage element?
 Well now you can!
 This accredited course allows you to study exactly the same aromatherapy theory as is in the Aromatherapy Council's Core Curriculum without having to do massage.
 It means that you cannot call yourself an Aromatherapist once qualified but you can call yourself an Essential Oil Practitioner and create blends for clients using a variety of application methods.
 This has to be done with a face to face consultation so you will be taught how to do that.
 You will also learn about the legislation surrounding the sale of products and therefore how to stay within the law.

-There are 3 anatomy, physiology and pathology modules, plus three essential oil modules to complete, which costs £600 in total and you pay by module at £100 at a time.
-However, if you already have a recognised A&P level 3 or above qualification then you will not need to repeat it.
+There are 3 anatomy, physiology and pathology modules, plus three essential oil modules to complete, which costs £750 in total.
+If you already have a recognised A&P level 3 or above qualification then you will not need to repeat it.
 Just email me a copy of your certificate for exemption from these modules.
 The total course cost will then be £450.
 There is an additional £50 charge each for the theory exams.

 When you enrol, you will be sent a login to the CHP Virtual Learning Environment (VLE), where you will find the module and all supporting study materials, which come in various formats (documents, videos, links etc.).
 Whilst you study you can contact Carole for support as often as you like via email, text, phone and can schedule a Skype session, which is great when discussing your case studies.

 Carole offers a Kew Gardens Aromatic Tour every year and you are encouraged to attend as it will help you with your Essential Oil Diaries as part of your coursework.
 You can take photos and plant cuttings and it is a highly enjoyable and educational day.
 For more information and how to book, click here.